mattwaite/sportsdatabook/_book/17-ridgecharts.md

 ## See spec(...) for full column specifications.
 ```

 So I want to group teams by wins.
 Wins are the only thing that matter -- ask Tim Miles.
 So our data has a column called W_L that lists if the team won or lost.
-The problem is it doens't just say W or L. If the game went to overtime, it lists that.
+The problem is it doesn't just say W or L. If the game went to overtime, it lists that.
 That complicates counting wins.
 And, with ridgeplots, I want to be be able to separate EVERY GAME by how many wins the team had over a SEASON.
 So I've got some work to do.

 First, here's a trick to find a string of text and make that.
 It's called `grepl` and the basic syntax is grepl for this string in this field and then do what I tell you.
 In this case, we're going to create a new field called winloss look for W or L (and ignore any OT notation) and give wins a 1 and losses a 0.